logzio/logz-docs/_source/logzio_collections/_prometheus-sources/firewallinsights.md

 ## Overview

+Google Firewall Insights is a service that provides data about how firewall rules are being used, exposes misconfigurations, and identifies rules that could be made more strict.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Google Firewall Insights metrics to Logz.io, you need to add the **inputs.stackdriver** and **outputs.http** plug-ins to your Telegraf configuration file.